MitjaZibert/github-demo/README.md

 # Demo REPO

-Demo project from SDS Git & GitHub course

-## Learning project

-**Section 1:** Introduction to Git & GitHub
+Demo repository to test Git and GitHub functionallity.

-# Project objectives